jh508/jh508/README.md

 ## 🛠️ Building with the Tools of Tomorrow 🚀

 In this ever-evolving techscape, I stay at the forefront of innovation.
-From the grand architectures of cloud computing with AWS and Azure to the microcosms of containerization with Docker and Kubernetes, I construct robust infrastructures that lay the foundations for tomorrow's digital landscapes.
+From the grand architectures of cloud computing with AWS to the microcosms of containerization with Docker, I construct robust infrastructures that lay the foundations for tomorrow's digital landscapes.
 My toolkit includes Git, CI/CD pipelines, and DevOps practices, empowering me to engineer efficient workflows and deliver stellar results.

 > "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clarke